 AI is becoming more integrated into our lives with more AI use cases emerging.
-This leads to increased interest in AI.
+This leads to increased interest in AI, its subdomains and related fields such as machine learning and data science as seen above.

 Companies can combine customer data and AI-powered tools to anticipate their customers’ next move and improve their journey.
 To do that, they can use AI to understand the market better, create unique contents and perform personalized marketing campaigns.
 With customer data, AI can provide accurate insights and suggest smart marketing solutions that would directly reflect on profits.